 You might know all about the skin-loving benefits of manuka honey and royal jelly, but how much do you know about propolis, another bee-based ingredient gaining popularity in skincare products?
 If you've never even heard of the natural ingredient before, you're not alone.
-Despite the fact it's been used for thousands of years, thanks to its wound healing properties, the sticky substance has yet to become a household name.
+Despite the fact it's been used for thousands of years, thanks to its potential wound healing properties, the sticky substance has yet to become a household name.
 So to answer all your questions about propolis (because we know you've probably got more than a few), we consulted board-certified dermatologist, Nikhil Dhingra, MD, of Spring Street Dermatology in NYC, and Michelle Wong, chemistry PhD and content creator for Lab Muffin Beauty Science.
 Keep scrolling to find out below if propolis lives up to all the buzz.

 Type of ingredient: Antioxidant/anti-inflammatory/antimicrobial.

 Main benefits: Heals wounds, treats acne aftermath, and protects the skin.